If you are looking for a safe, effective, and low-cost way to reduce fat on your cheeks and chin, consider buccal fat removal.

-There is a mass of fat in the center of your check called the buccal fat pad.
+A fat mass in the center of your cheek is called the buccal fat pad.
 It sits between the facial muscles in the dentation beneath your cheekbone.

 Everyone has this mass, but it varies in size from person to person.
 If you have a round face, it is probably due to your buccal fat pads being more prominent than average.